-Gathering some of the world’s most insightful experts on the human mind, Making a Monster is a new true crime series that charts the development of serial murderers.
+Gathering some of the world’s most insightful experts on the human mind, Making a Monster that charts the development of serial murderers.
 The series also features psychologists who worked directly and face-to-face with each individual killer.

 Under the spotlight in one episode is the particularly ominous and disturbing figure of Levi Bellield – a man whose name has become synonymous with senseless, misogynistic violence.
 An obsessively controlling bully and domestic tyrant, 'Bellfield is the perfect example of someone with an attachment disorder,' says forensic psychologist Dr Eric Cullen.
 'For all his female conquests, both victims and girlfriends, he was determined that they could not leave him.'